languageconvo/datahub-deployed/readme.md

 # Updating DataHub Versions

 When DataHub releases a new version, updating your instance to the new version only takes a few simple steps, typically less than 5 minutes of work.
-See [updating.md](updating.md) for the step-by-step guide.
+See [/updating.md](/updating.md) for the step-by-step guide.

 # Problems & Things to Consider

+- Details for the Elastic Beanstalk setup instructions aren't entirely complete yet.
+We should finish these very soon; if you want to try them out and let us know what is missing, that'd be helpful!
 - Our current setup steps do not include how to set up a static outbound IP address with Elastic Beanstalk.
 That means on your data sources, you would have to allow *all* IP addresses access.
 Obviously that's not a good idea, even though your data sources have username/password or token auth.
-Setting up a static outbound IP address is not very difficult, see https://aws.amazon.com/premiumsupport/knowledge-center/elastic-beanstalk-static-IP-address/ but note we don't yet have these steps in our /elasticbeanstalk instructions
+Setting up a static outbound IP address is not very difficult, see https://aws.amazon.com/premiumsupport/knowledge-center/elastic-beanstalk-static-IP-address/ but note we don't yet have these steps in our [/elasticbeanstalk](/elasticbeanstalk) instructions